 Put the current greenlet to sleep for at least seconds.

 seconds may be specified as an integer, or a float if fractional seconds are desired.
-Calling sleep with seconds of 0 is the canonical way of expressing a cooperative yield.

 Kill greenlet asynchronously.
 The current greenlet is not unscheduled.

 Note, that gevent.Greenlet.kill() method does the same and more.
 However, MAIN greenlet - the one that exists initially - does not have kill() method so you have to use this function.

 Raise exception in the current greenlet after given time period: